A glow up, an unexpected mentor and a whole lot of sex: How Penelope became the leading lady in Season 3 of ‘Bridgerton’ - KESQ

 The new season begins with Colin returning from a summer of traveling abroad, with

-a new look and newfound attention from the ladies.
-Meanwhile, Penelope is determined to find a husband in a desperate attempt to escape her family home, dominated by her scheming mother and newly-married sisters.
+a new look and newfound attention from the society ladies.
+Meanwhile, Penelope is determined to find a husband in attempt to escape her family home, dominated by her scheming mother and newly-married sisters.

 With this season promising that “even a wallflower can blossom,” Penelope’s resolve comes with a “glow up” of sorts, which rids her of citrus-colored gowns and awkward hair updos in favor of a more mature, sophisticated look.